-Improving Preclinical Anticancer Studies Using Rat Xenograft Model Systems: A case study of SRG OncoRat tumor xenografts from a Clinical Cancer Research publication (post download) (Paper download)
+Improving Preclinical Anticancer Studies Using Rat Xenograft Model Systems: A case study of SRG OncoRat tumor xenografts from a Clinical Cancer Research publication (paper link)

-Using the SRG OncoRat and xenograft validation services, researchers were able to:
+Using the SRG OncoRat and xenograft validation services from Hera BioLabs, researchers were able to:

 - Determine lead compound efficacy towards human prostate tumors

 - Publish research data in a high-impact clinical journal (Clinical Cancer Research)

 - Collect a valuable asset for potential IND